gunpowderlabs/buildpack-ruby-rake-deploy-tasks/README.md

 # Usage

-If you are using the default buildpack, manually set your buildpack to Heroku's default Ruby buidlpack
+If you are using the default buildpack, manually set your buildpack to Heroku's default Ruby buildpack

 ```
 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-ruby